pyconau/2018.pycon-au.org/_pages/attend.md

 #### Getting to ICC

 From Central Station take:
- * a light-rail tram to Convention Center.
+ * a light-rail tram to Convention Centre.
 Upon arrival from Central, the ICC will be on your right.
  * a train to Town Hall, then walk ~15 minutes downhill (west on Druitt St), contining towards Cockle Bay/Darling Harbour.
 A lift/staircase will take you down to the harbour, and we are across the bay

 [Go to Google Maps - Directions to ICC](https://www.google.com.au/maps/dir//ICC+Sydney,+14+Darling+Dr,+Sydney+NSW+2000/)